 Be aware of yourself and start with what you think is most trivial.

 For example, waking up, be grateful that you woke up today.

 And take it from there.

-There are a myriad of things to be grateful for once we think about them.
+There is a myriad of things to be grateful for once you think about them.

-Be happy your kid(s) are okay and think thoughts of good relationship with them.
+Be happy your kid(s) are okay and think thoughts of a good relationship with them.